erikarn/erikarn.github.io/cv.md

-His experience with software, hardware, electronics, networking from all angles - specification, design, implementation, maintenance and troubleshooting - make him an ideal candidate as part of a technical group with a mandate to deliver secure, efficient, flexible services in a realistic timeframe.
+His experience with software, hardware, electronics, networking from all angles - specification, design, implementation, maintenance and troubleshooting - make him an ideal candidate as part of a technical group with a mandate to deliver secure, efficient, flexible solutions in a realistic timeframe.

 His diverse skill-sets and interests give him novel insights into problem